Gayatri-Gadekar/Gayatri_Gadekar_iTransform_DevOps_Assignment/Unix command line and Shell scripting with bash/README.txt

-This directory contains Unix Basic Command line and Shell Scripting Assignments
+This File contains Unix command line and Shell scripting with bash Assignments